osu-Hikaru/hikaru/README.md

 # Hikaru Server

+## ATTENTION

+This is a rewrite version of the Node Server Backend.
+For a (somewhat) working version, refer to the Dev/Main branch.

 ## Disclaimer

 This Repository, Project and the people behind it are not affiliated in any way, shape or form with `ppy Pty Ltd` or any party involved with it.